Here's what you will find on this page:

 Follow this link to view a number of presentations at the 2012 KJBRC Conference.
 The audio files are available here.UNIL's Read the NT Papyri in Their Contexts Symposium

-The seven lectures, which include Elliot's "Recently Developed New Testament Papyri" lecture, were recorded at the Université de Lausanne's Graduate School in 2009.
+The seven lectures, which include Elliott's "Recently Discovered New Testament Papyri" lecture, were recorded at the Université de Lausanne's Graduate School in 2009.
 They are made available through iTunes U. They are in French (one in German), except for Elliott's lecture, which is in English.University of Michigan's Papyrus Conservation Videos

 There are three videos linked embedded in the Evangelical Textual Criticism blog worth viewing.
 They show how these manuscripts are cared for and preserved.Voelz's "Does Mark Really End with 16:8?"
 Lecture

 James Voelz talks about the ending of Mark in this Concordia Seminary 2007 Exegetical Reflections lecture.The Vrije-Universiteit-Amsterdam Theology Interviews Collection

 This collection includes four interviews and is available through iTunes U. The fourth interview, of interest here, is between Lietaert Peerbolte, Professor of New Testament Studies and Jan Krans, Professor of New Testament Studies about Codex Sinaiticus.Wallace's An Insider's Look into the Work of CSNTM Collection

-This is a behind the scenes look (through iTunes U.) at the work that the Center for the Study of New Testament Manuscripts and what it is doing to preserve the Bible and make available ancient manuscripts for the study of scholars around the world.
+This is a behind the scenes look at the work that the Center for the Study of New Testament Manuscripts and what it is doing to preserve the Bible and make available ancient manuscripts for the study of scholars around the world.
 This collection contains videos documenting recent expeditions, interviews, and news concerning CSNTM.
 It is available through iTunes U.Wallace's Credo Course on Textual Criticism

 In this series, made available through iTunes U., Daniel Wallace put his textual criticism methodology into practice on some of the New Testament's most debated passages.Wallace's Famous Manuscripts and the Stories Behind Them Collection